 - Class 3 (high-risk) obesity, if BMI is equal to or greater than 40.0

-Women with a waist size greater than 35 inches (89 centimeters) and men with a waist size greater than 40 inches (102 centimeters) have an increased risk of heart disease and type 2 diabetes.
-People with "apple-shaped" bodies (waist is bigger than the hips) also have an increased risk of these conditions.
+Women with a waist size greater than 35 inches (89 centimeters) and men with a waist size greater than 40 inches (102 centimeters) have an increased risk for heart disease and type 2 diabetes.
+People with "apple-shaped" bodies (waist is bigger than the hips) also have an increased risk for these conditions.

 The more risk factors you have, the more likely it is that you will develop the disease or health problem.

-Your risk of developing health problems such as heart disease, stroke, and kidney problems increases if you are obese and have these risk factors:
+Your risk of developing health problems such as heart disease, stroke, and kidney problems increases if you have obesity and have these risk factors:

 - High blood pressure (hypertension)